SchokiCoder/rshui/docs/code_style.md

 In Rust we use `use` and actual code import happen via `mod` but that only matters for local files.
 In the file `mod`'s are listed before any `use`'s.
-Both are to be done in alphabetical order.
+Both are to be done in alphabetical order with `crate::` modules first, other workspace modules second and external modules last.
+Seperate `use` of external modules and workspace modules with a newline.

 # other Rust stuff